mma01us/catfacts/README.md

 ## Usage

-First, install the required dependencies with:
+First, install the required dependencies with

     npm install